ctinevra/Homework-4/README.md

 ages from 23 to 62 years old.

-This 2nd linear regression illustrates the correlation between total income of male college graduates ranging from ages 23 to 62 years old.
+This 2nd linear regression illustrates the correlation between total income of male advance college graduates ranging from ages 23 to 62 years old.

 ``` r
 #Dependent Variable = Total Income (INCTOT)